buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Types/IfcTaskTypeEnum.md

 Transporation or delivery of something.

 ### MAINTENANCE
-Keeping something in good working order.
+Tasks required to keep an object it good working order.

 ### MOVE
 Moving things from one place to another.

 ### OPERATION
 A procedure undertaken to start up the operation an artifact.

-### MAINTENANCE

 ### REMOVAL
 Removal of an item from use and taking it from its place of use.